-- Our SENCO has experience in mainstream education. - The SENCO attends Local Authority Briefing to keep up to date with any legislative changes in SEND. - We have a team of 9 Teaching Assistants, including two higher level teaching assistants (HLTAs) who are trained to deliver SEND provision. - The SEND team have opportunity to access a robust CPD programme which pertains to the SEND needs for our school. - We buy-in the expertise of specialist agencies such as OSSME to support children on the Autistic Spectrum. - The school has a service level agreement with Autism initiatives who deliver annual training to all staff.
+- Our SENCO has experience in mainstream education. - The SENCO attends Local Authority Briefing to keep up to date with any legislative changes in SEND. - We have a team of 5 Teaching Assistants, two Lead Practitioners, a Family Support Worker as well as a Pastoral Support Worker. - The SEND team have opportunity to access a robust CPD programme which pertains to the SEND needs for our school. - We buy-in the expertise of specialist agencies such as OSSME to support children on the Autistic Spectrum. - The school has a service level agreement with Autism initiatives who deliver annual training to all staff. - · We also have a Leader at the Trust Level for SEND.